brentlintner/linus/TRACKER.md

 ## Backlog

-*   Get around 8K output token limit by summarizing then doing file-to-file
+*   Optimize output token limit by showing plan first, then file-to-file and part-by-part (no show code first)
-*   Get around 8K output token limit by asking for diffs instead of full files
 *   Only ignore from gitignore
-*   Easier ways to provide supplemental files that are huge ex: readme docs, terminal logs
 *   Be able to look at console history with @symbol lookup (ex: a tmux session so the recent log to reference (ex: errors, etc))
 *   Use sqlite to store history, file, and project data
+*   Easier ways to provide supplemental files that are huge ex: readme docs, terminal logs Just show a Part: 1, and tell LLM to ask for more, then for now manual @ load it all
+*   Keep two versions not pruned instead of only one
+*   Be able to allow the ai to writing command blocks (whitelist each command) that run in a subshell.
+    We then take the sliced output and show it to the llm as a log file linked to the command.
+It then can then continue on.

 ## Icebox